Bridge USDC to Hyperliquid in 60 Seconds: Arbitrum & CCTP

 Depositing USDC to Hyperliquid

 Go to app.hyperliquid.xyz, connect your wallet, and click "Deposit."
-Select your source chain and enter the amount of native USDC to bridge.
+Hyperliquid now uses Circle CCTP as the primary deposit method — USDC is burned on your source chain and natively minted on Hyperliquid L1, eliminating bridge custody risk entirely.
+Select your source chain, enter the amount of native USDC, and confirm.
 The minimum deposit is 5 USDC — sending less results in permanent loss of funds.
-Approve the USDC spend in your wallet (costs a small amount of Arbitrum ETH for gas), confirm the transaction, and wait.
-Validators on the Hyperliquid L1 monitor for deposit events, and once 2/3 of staking power has signed, funds are credited.
+Validators monitor for deposit events, and once 2/3 of staking power has signed, funds are credited.
 This typically takes under 1 minute.

-Deposits are fully subsidized by Hyperliquid — you pay only the source chain gas cost (usually well under $1 on Arbitrum).
+Deposits are fully subsidized by Hyperliquid — you pay only the source chain gas cost (usually well under $1 on Arbitrum or other L2s).
 Only native USDC is accepted, not USDC.e (the bridged/wrapped version).
 If you hold USDC.e, swap it to native USDC on a DEX before depositing.

 Withdrawing from Hyperliquid

 Click "Withdraw," enter the amount and destination address.
 Funds are immediately deducted from your L1 balance.
-Validators each sign the withdrawal as independent transactions, and when 2/3 of staking power has signed, the USDC is released on Arbitrum.
+Validators each sign the withdrawal as independent transactions, and when 2/3 of staking power has signed, the USDC is released on the destination chain via CCTP.
 There is a brief dispute period for security.
 Funds typically arrive within 3-4 minutes.
-A flat 1 USDC fee is deducted to cover validators' gas costs — you do not need ETH on Arbitrum to withdraw.
+A flat 1 USDC fee is deducted to cover validators' gas costs — you do not need native gas tokens on the destination chain to withdraw.

 Common Issues and Troubleshooting

-Always use app.hyperliquid.xyz directly — never find the app through Google searches, as phishing sites exist.
-Only send native USDC on Arbitrum, not USDC.e.
-Sending USDC on Ethereum mainnet directly to the bridge contract address will not credit your account.
+Always use app.hyperliquid.xyz directly — never find the app through Google searches, as phishing sites regularly appear in ad results.
+Only send native USDC, not USDC.e (the bridged/wrapped version).
+USDC.e deposits will not be credited and may be unrecoverable.

 Related Explainers